PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-07 19:26:12
+Last updated: 2024-04-07 19:26:45
-Random Quote: Ted: "First it was too much eye-contact, then not enough - where do you look during sex?"Barney: "Into the hidden camera at future me, watching it." - Barney Stinson
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson